Last updated on May 11, 2022.

 By automating back-end configuration and deployment steps, Cisco DNA Center offers users the ability to stand up and manage large-scale operations with just a few clicks.
-Furthermore, Cisco DNA Center’s open platform capabilities offer REST-based APIs that allow programmatic integrations with external business applications and IT management systems.
+Furthermore, Cisco DNA Center’s open platform capabilities offer REST-based APIs.
+This type of API allows programmatic integrations with external business applications and IT management systems.

 Integrating IP address management

 IP address management is one area in which Cisco DNA Center depends on external systems.
-Most small to medium-sized networks use decentralized solutions for IP address management which do not support the automated functionality Cisco DNA Center requires.
+Most small to medium-sized networks use decentralized solutions for IP address management.
+One of the downfalls is it does not support the automated functionality Cisco DNA Center requires.

-Many organizations are now moving to centralized, automated solutions from BlueCat to manage their DNS, DCHP, and IPAM at an enterprise level.
-An API based integration with this single source of truth for IP address management and support for automation in place, Cisco DNA Center can extend the reach of intent-based networking deeper into enterprise operations, eliminating manual steps in the process of network management.
+Many organizations are now moving to BlueCat’s centralized and automated solutions to manage their DNS, DHCP, and IPAM at an enterprise level.
+Combing an API-based integration with this single source of truth for IP address management and support for automation is powerful.
+Cisco DNA Center can extend the reach of intent-based networking deeper into enterprise operations.
+It eliminates manual steps in the process of network management.

 The integration with BlueCat allows for seamless, automated allocation and validation of IP addresses within Cisco DNA Center.
 This saves users the need to assign IP addresses manually or confirm the availability of IP addresses with the network team.
-It also prevents IP addresses used by Cisco DNA Center from being mistakenly assigned to other network devices, eliminating a source of errors which can bring down the network.
+It also prevents IP addresses used by Cisco DNA Center from being mistakenly assigned to other network devices.
+This eliminates a source of errors which can bring down the network.

 How it works

 The BlueCat integration with Cisco DNA Center operates through the BlueCat Gateway automation platform.
 Users can download a freely available workflow from the BlueCat Labs GitHub repository.
-Once that workflow is deployed in Gateway, it connects through Cisco DNA Center APIs to create a bi-directional information flow between the two systems.
+Once that workflow is deployed in Gateway, it connects through Cisco DNA Center APIs.
+This creates a bi-directional information flow between the two systems.

 Fulfilling the promise of IBN

 The spread of intent-based networking increasingly depends on the ability to reach into back-end systems like DNS.
-With the integration of Cisco DNA Center and BlueCat DNS solutions, core network functions can at last support the promise of simple, easy to use, enterprise-grade orchestration tools.
+With the integration of Cisco DNA Center and BlueCat DNS solutions, core network functions can finally support user-friendly, enterprise-grade orchestration tools.